-Before I was up and running, I hung out in a playpen.
-My mom is still wracked with guilt because she thinks my time in “the pen” is to blame for all the staring I did growing up (in public she’d poke me and whisper, “Quit staring.”)
+Before I was up and running I hung out in a playpen.
+A lot.
+My mom is still wracked with guilt because she thinks my time in “the pen” is to blame for all the staring I did growing up (in public she’d poke me and whisper, “Quit staring.”).
 I prefer to believe I stared because I was a writer in the making.
 These days I’m more discreet in my people-watching, but it’s my favorite form of research and I’ll never quit.

-It’s good to have goals but don’t be alarmed if you end up elsewhere.
-I started out wanting to be a librarian and along the way became a visual inspector in a canning factory, personal assistant to a blind woman, dishwasher, cashier in a fancy clothing store, teacher, recycling center tour guide, and mom.
-Then when my younger child turned one, I decided it was time to write a novel.
+Right about the time my younger child turned one I decided it was time to write a novel.
 Because, you know, I wasn’t busy enough with a toddler and baby.
 I wrote in secret and loved disappearing into a world that didn’t include temper tantrums and poopy diapers.

 I now live in the foothills of the Rocky Mountains and no longer write in secret.
-Because I’ve always most enjoyed reading novels about real people who handle life much as I do (without swords or magic spells), those are the kinds of stories I write, middle-grade and young adult fiction.
-I write, trail-run, bird, and read lots and lots of books.
+Because I’ve always most enjoyed reading novels about real people who handle life much as I do (without swords or magic spells), those are the kinds of stories I write: contemporary middle-grade and young adult fiction.
+I write, trail-run, bird, hoop dance, practice yoga, take lots of photos, and read lots of books.

 I also hang out with my two dogs and two cats.